zhimin-z/zhimin-z.github.io/_posts/2025-12-25-why-cs-graduates-are-facing-an-invisible-crisis.md

 - Delivering complete solutions, not code fragments

 Your portfolio should make your resume irrelevant.
 When someone looks at your work, they should immediately understand you can deliver value without training.

-**The Critical Difference**

-A student with a 3.5 GPA, deep understanding of AI capabilities, and a GitHub showing they built a production-grade system orchestrating AI agents to solve a real problem beats a 4.0 student with only course projects.
-The first proves they can deliver value immediately.
-The second proves they can follow instructions—something AI does perfectly.
-When companies won't invest in training, immediate value is everything.